 Q: Where can I find a long-term apartment in Paris?

 A: There are lots of private agencies that will assist in your search, although I have no experience with them.
-To search for a long-term apartment in Paris yourself, you may wish to start at the following sites:
+To search for a long-term apartment direct from the owner in Paris yourself, you may wish to start at the following sites:

-Q: I want to come to France and do a stage in a famous restaurant.
+Q: I want to come to France and do an internship in a restaurant or bakery.
 What do I do?
 Can you help me?

 I don’t have any specific connections that I can help people with, but for more advice and tips, check out my post: Doing an Internship in France.